amandawarr/Lilo/README.md

 ## Input specifications
 * **config.file**: an example config file has been provided.
 * **Primer scheme**: As output by primal scheme, **with alt primers removed**.
 Bed file of primer alignment locations.
 Columns: reference name, start, end, primer name, pool (must end with 1 or 2).
 * **Primers.csv**: Comma delimited, includes alt primers, **with header line**.
 Columns: amplicon_name, F_primer_name, F_primer_sequence, R_primer_name, R_primer_sequence.
-If there are ambiguous bases in any of the primers it is recommended to expand these, the script expand.py will expand the described csv into a longer csv with IUPAC codes expanded.
+If there are a lot of degenerate bases in any of the primers it is recommended to expand these, the script expand.py will expand the described csv into a longer csv with IUPAC codes expanded.
 * **reference.fasta** Same reference used to make the scheme file.

 ## Output